 - Some of the major projects include Kaladan Multi-modal Transit Transport Project, the India-Myanmar-Thailand Trilateral Highway Project, Rhi-Tiddim Road Project, Border Haats, etc.

-- On the Civilizational front, Buddhist and Hindu links could be energized to develop new contacts and connectivity between people.
+- On the civilisational front, Buddhist and Hindu links could be promoted to forge new contacts and connectivity among the people.

-- Measures, including building transport infrastructure, encouraging airlines to enhance connectivity in the region, contacts between academic and cultural institutions are underway.
+- Measures, including constructing infrastructure for transport, promoting airlines to improve connectivity in the region, contacts between cultural and academic institutions are advancing.

-- Our economic engagement with ASEAN has been stepped up – regional integration and implementation of projects are priorities.
+- India’s economic engagement with ASEAN has been upped – regional integration and implementation of projects are focus points.